A fabrication guide for planar silicon quantum dot heterostructures: Abstract

 \section{Abstract}

-We describe important considerations to create quantum dots in silicon, often not discussed in detail in literature.
-The subtle interplay between intrinsic material properties, interfaces and fabrication processes plays a crucial role in the formation of quantum dots.
-Processes such as oxidation, physical vapor deposition and atomic-layer deposition must be tailored in order to prevent unwanted side effects, for example defects, disorder and dewetting.
-In two directly related manuscripts written in parallel we use recipes from this cookbook to create depletion-mode quantum dots in intrinsic silicon, and low-disorder silicon quantum dots defined with palladium gates.
+We describe important considerations to create top-down fabricated planar quantum dots in silicon, often not discussed in detail in literature.
+The subtle interplay between intrinsic material properties, interfaces and fabrication processes plays a crucial role in the formation of electrostatically defined quantum dots.
+Processes such as oxidation, physical vapor deposition and atomic-layer deposition must be tailored in order to prevent unwanted side effects such as defects, disorder and dewetting.
+In two directly related manuscripts written in parallel we use techniques described in this work to create depletion-mode quantum dots in intrinsic silicon, and low-disorder silicon quantum dots defined with palladium gates.
 While we discuss three different planar gate structures, the general principles also apply to 0D and 1D systems, such as self-assembled islands and nanowires.

 Dealing with the fragility of the quantum coherent state is one of the key issues on the road to meet the limits posited by quantum computation schemes~\cite{Fowler2012}.
 It is the coupling of quantum states to states in an unknown environment which is the driver for decoherence.
 The properties of the environment therefore dictate the performance of a quantum bit (qubit).
 Creating qubits in the solid state means that the environment consists of many different materials and structures used in device construction.
 Quantum dots have been created by confining carriers in e.g. AlGaAs/GaAs~\cite{Chen2012} or Si/SiGe heterostructures~\cite{Borselli2011a}, to dopant atoms in a host material, in SiGe nanohuts~\cite{Katsaros:2010jz}, Si and Si/Ge nanowires~\cite{Zwanenburg2009,brauns2016highly}, etched mesas on silicon-on-insulator~\cite{Horibe2015}, and planar MOS structures~\cite{Lim2009}.
 The intrinsic properties of these (material) systems give rise to interactions detrimental to qubit creation and readout.